svelte-add/svelte-add/projects/svelte-add/README.md

 - Battle test (combinations of) adders to make sure they're always composable and find other edge cases, bugs, etc.
 - Fix known issues and missing features in an adder per the open issues in this repository (if it's built-in) or its repository (if it's external).
-- Read this repository's open issues to talk about [ideas for new adders](https://github.com/svelte-add/svelte-add/issues?q=is%3Aissue+is%3Aopen+label%3A%22wait+for+big+rewrite+before+making+a+new+adder%22).
+- Read this repository's open issues to talk about [ideas for new adders](https://github.com/svelte-add/svelte-add/issues?q=is%3Aissue+is%3Aopen+label%3A%22make+a+new+adder%22).
 - Create a [pull request](https://github.com/svelte-add/svelte-add/pulls) to add your adder to the external integration adders list.
-Most !
+Most adders will be rewritten built-in to `svelte-add` given enough time!

-### Setup
+### 🧪 Developing Locally

-- `git clone --recurse-submodules https://github.com/svelte-add/svelte-add` (make sure to clone submodules)
+1. Clone the monorepo with submodules: `git clone --recurse-submodules https://github.com/svelte-add/svelte-add`
-- `pnpm install` (make sure that you have installed `pnpm` before, see https://pnpm.io/installation#using-npm)
+2. Install dependencies: `pnpm install` (make sure that you have [installed `pnpm` before](https://pnpm.io/installation#using-npm))
-- Get started coding
+3. Make changes to the project and verify them with:

+   - `pnpm -w lint` (usually fixable with `pnpm -w format`)
+   - `pnpm -w check`
+   - `pnpm -r test`.
+Modify `projects/test/tests/one-adder.js` with the right adder to test.

 ## 📄 License